 The consequence, and sequence, of a crowding city—perhaps not much different than a tree with its uncountable leaves, having to shed them to make room for more, one might conclude, as this being Havana, had its share of outbreaks, street fighting, domestic violence, child abuse, soaring infant mortality, psychosis, increased homosexuality, and hyper-sexuality, alienation, disorientation among the older public, ruthlessness, Black Sunday rippled through the United States and over onto the Caribbean Islands, commerce declined, as did skills (in 1929).

 Among the tenant housing, remorseless fighting, squalling.
 People were living like cats and dogs, and some like rats, dominated and aggressive ones, and the most normal humans of Havana went berserk because of this.

 Homosexuals made advances on juveniles of both sexes.
 All tolerated by the city’s officials.
 The city with its own crowded population, became hyperactive, hypersexual, bisexual, and in some cases cannibalistic.
-Hence, as the population increased, so did this unusual behavior, well, not all that unusual, although it was never far-off, and Ashley knew this, she looked to her left again, she knew this—now seventy-eight years old, there were now five fellow seamen grouped some twenty-feet from here, they crept up like bowlegged quails, she thought.
-Old Ashley Walsh just absorbed, and observed twilight, narrow it became, and then the five men had mustard-up enough courage, and energy, to do what they were thinking, not knowing what Ashley was thinking, she always had plan B. The old stone wall she was now sitting on, hands firm, palms down on the wall to her side, she simply gave herself a push with those two hands, and over she went, into the twilight waters of the Caribbean.
+Hence, as the population increased, so did this unusual behaviour, well, not all that unusual, although it was never far-off, and Ashley knew this, she looked to her left again, she knew this—now seventy-nine years old, there were now five fellow seamen grouped some twenty feet from here, they crept up like bowlegged quails, she thought.
+Old Ashley Walsh just absorbed, and observed twilight, narrow it became, and then the five men had mustard up enough courage to do what they were thinking, not knowing what Ashley was thinking, she always had plan B. The old stone wall she was now sitting on, hands firm, palms down on the wall to her side, she simply gave herself a push with those two hands, and over she went, into the twilight waters of the Caribbean.